clvv/fasd/README.md

 # COPYING

 Fasd is originally written based on code from [z](https://github.com/rupa/z) by rupa deadwyler under the WTFPL license.
-Most if not all code has been rewritten.
+Most if not all of the code has been rewritten.
 Fasd is licensed under the "MIT/X11" license.